HKUSTSMARTLab/hkust-smart-group/content/authors/zhanlan/_index.md

 ---
 # Display name
-title: Lu-Yang Luo
+title: Zhan-lan Chen

 # Username (this should match the folder name)
 authors:
-  - luyang
+  - zhanlan

 # Is this the primary user of the site?